hanafi407/bus_reservation_flutter/README.md

-# Bus Reservation
+# Bus Reservation Frontend using Flutter
 Bus-Reservation-Backend: [Bus-Reservation-Backend](https://github.com/hanafi407/bus-reservation-spring-boot)
 ## Overview
 The **Bus Reservation System** is a web application that allows users to search, book, and manage bus tickets.
-The application provides features for passengers, administrators, and bus operators, ensuring seamless and efficient booking and management of bus services.
+The application provides features for passengers and bus operators, ensuring seamless and efficient booking and management of bus services.

 ---